-To the extent any statements made in this Official Statement involve matters of opinion or of estimates, whether or not so expressly stated, they are set forth as such and not as representations of fact, and no representation is made that any of the estimates will be realized.
-Neither this Official Statement, nor any statement that may have been made verbally or in writing, is to be construed as a contract with the holders of any of the Bonds.
-The
+As far as any statements made in this Official Statement involve matters of opinion or of estimates, whether or not so expressly stated, they are set forth as such and not as representations of fact, and no representation is made that any of the estimates will be realized.
+Neither this Official Statement nor any statement which may have been made verbally or in writing is to be construed as a contract with the holders of any of the 2009 Series A Certificates.

-Department of Budget and Finance, State of Hawaii has prepared this Official Statement and has duly authorized the delivery hereof.
+The Department of Accounting and General Services, State of Hawaii has prepared this Official Statement and has duly authorized the delivery hereof.